dqops/dqo/docs/integrations/slack/configuring-slack-notifications.md

 Each notification type has a slightly different message.

 ### **New incident message example**
-The notifications about a new data quality incident should be published to a dedicated Slack channel visible to the support team that is monitoring and assessing new data quality incidents.
-It could be the data quality team or a 2nd level support team.
+Notifications of new data quality incident should be published to a dedicated Slack channel visible to the support team that monitors and assessing new data quality incidents.
+This may be a data quality team or a second level support team.

 This type of notification should be configured in the **A new incident was opened (detected)** field on the [webhook configuration](../webhooks/index.md) page.
 The Slack webhook URL for this parameter should